testdouble/test_data/README.md

 end
 ```

-Since the `test_data` environment is designed to be interacted via a running
+Since the `test_data` environment is designed to be interacted with just like
+`development` (i.e. with a running server and a browser) the `:test_data` gem
-server, the `:test_data` gem group should probably include everything that's
+group should probably include everything that's available to the `:development`
-available to the `:development` group.
+group.

 #### Configuring the gem and initializing the database

 The gem ships with a number of Rake tasks, including `test_data:install`, which
-both generate configuration and initialize a test data database:
+will generate the necessary configuration and initialize a `test_data` database:

 ```
 $ bin/rake test_data:install